yuanzhongqiao/maxun/README.md

 # Features
-- Extract Data With No-Code
+- ✨ Extract Data With No-Code
-- Handle Pagination & Scrolling
+- ✨ Handle Pagination & Scrolling
-- Run Robots On A Specific Schedule
+- ✨ Run Robots On A Specific Schedule
-- Convert Websites to APIs
+- ✨ Turn Websites to APIs
-- Convert Websites to Spreadsheets
+- ✨ Turn Websites to Spreadsheets
-- Adapt To Website Layout Changes (coming soon)
+- ✨ Adapt To Website Layout Changes (coming soon)
-- Extract Behind Login, With Two-Factor Authentication Support (coming soon)
+- ✨ Extract Behind Login, With Two-Factor Authentication Support (coming soon)
-- Integrations (currently Google Sheet)
+- ✨ Integrations (currently Google Sheet)
 - +++ A lot of amazing things soon!

 # Cloud
 We offer a managed cloud version to run Maxun without having to manage the infrastructure and extract data at scale.
-Maxun cloud also deals with anti-bot detection, huge proxy network, and CAPTCHA solving.
+Maxun cloud also deals with anti-bot detection, huge proxy network with automatic proxy rotation, and CAPTCHA solving.
 If this interests you, [join the cloud waitlist](https://docs.google.com/forms/d/e/1FAIpQLSdbD2uhqC4sbg4eLZ9qrFbyrfkXZ2XsI6dQ0USRCQNZNn5pzg/viewform) as we launch soon.

 # Contributing
 Please refer to [Contribution Guide](https://github.com/amhsirak/maxun/blob/master/.github/CONTRIBUTING.md).

 # License
 <p>
 This project is licensed under <a href="./LICENSE">AGPLv3</a>.
 </p>

 # Contributors
 Thank you to the combined efforts of everyone who contributes!

 <a href="https://github.com/amhsirak/maxun/graphs/contributors">